Volkswagen Polo Mk1: Powertrain

 Different levels of compression were used on each size to achieve different power outputs, and the variations are numerous, often differing depending on the country of sale, ranging from 26 to 44 kW.

 Polo Mark 1 facelift (1979–1981)

 The Mark 1 Polo and Derby were facelifted in 1979 (unofficially referred to as the Mark 1F) with plastic bumpers, a different front grille and a revised dashboard.
 They were first shown in February 1979 at the Amsterdam Motor Show.
-The round headlights of the Derby were replaced with square ones, bringing it inline with the similar Golf-based Jetta sedan.
+The round headlights of the Derby were replaced with square ones, bringing it inline with the similar Golf-based Jetta saloon.

 Further models were added including CLS, S and a run-out LX model.
 The Mark 1's production run finally ended in October 1981 with over 500,000 Polos sold worldwide.